 Graduates have gone on to work for organisations such as CAFOD, IMC Worldwide, WaterAid Liberia/Sierra Leone, Greater Manchester Waste Disposal Authority and the Center for Disease Control and Prevention.

-You’ll have access to the wide range of engineering and computing careers resources held by our Employability team in our dedicated Employability Suite.
-You’ll have the chance to attend industry presentations, book appointments with qualified careers consultants and take part in employability workshops.
-Our annual STEM Careers Fair provides further opportunities to explore your career options with some of the UK’s leading employers.
+You’ll have access to the wide range of careers resources and support from your Careers Service.
+You’ll have the chance to attend industry presentations, book appointments with qualified careers consultants and take part in employability workshops and webinars.

 The dissertation project is one of the most satisfying elements of this course.
 It allows you to apply what you’ve learned to a piece of research focusing on a real-world problem, and it can be used to explore and develop your specific interests.